 Boat Pose (Navasana, Naukasana)

-Boat pose, known as paripurna navasana or naukasana in Sanskrit, works the abdominal, hip flexor, and lower back for a strong, toned core.
+Yoga boat pose, known as paripurna navasana or naukasana in Sanskrit, works the abdominal, hip flexor, and lower back for a strong, toned core.
 Like a boat at sea, this aptly-named seated balancing pose builds a strong, stable, and balanced body.

 - Sit with your feet planted on the mat and your knees bent.
 Bring your legs together.
 Place your palms firmly on the mat, next to your hips.
 Push through your hands to extend and lengthen your spine.

 - Keeping your spine extended, lean back slightly, so that you begin to balance on your left and right seat bones and tailbone.
 Scoop your pubis towards your navel to bring your tailbone down onto the mat.
 Find a focal point (dristi, in Sanskrit) slightly above eye level.

 - Inhale and raise your feet off the mat.
 Keep your knees bent so that your lower legs hover parallel to the floor or begin to straighten your knees.
 If possible, straighten both legs completely.
 Wherever you are with your lower legs, keep your thighs at about a 45° angle relative to the floor.

 - Exhale and inhale again.
 Hold your lower thighs (right above the knee) to support your legs.
 If possible, slowly extend your arms on the outsides of your legs.
 Keep your arms parallel to the floor and your palms turned inwards.

 - Activate your pelvic floor by engaging the pelvic muscles as if you were trying to stop yourself from peeing.
 Activate the inner abdominals by “pulling” the abdominal wall inwards and upwards towards the spine.

 - Breath and hold the pose.
 Keep your gaze on your focal point for better balance.